GoncaloCoutinho/Data-Management-Project/README.md

 *All the queries can be found in the answers.py file.*

-### User stories and answers
+### User stories and answers:

-- Question &#8594; As a librarian I want to know which are the top rated books by year so that I can make recommendations for our users.
+- Question &#8594; As a librarian I want to know which are the top rated books by year for the last 10 years so that I can make recommendations to our users.

 Answer: